zerodaycode/canyon-book/src/querybuilder.md

         Q: QueryParameter<'a>
 ```

-that you can use like this:
+You may use it as follows:

 ```rust
 let mut q: UpdateQueryBuilder<Player> = Player::update_query_datasource(SQL_SERVER_DS);